Our history

 "Over the last three weeks, "Vollpension" was the talk of the town among the people of Alpbach, Tyrol, and not the renowned forum and its sometimes famous international guests.
 It’s true here, too: All politics is local"

-2014: Granny on tour and founding of Vollpension
+2014: Granny on Tour, the Impact Hub & the Founding of Vollpension

 2015: Vollpension forever: cakes, kitsch and granny happiness